cognizant-ai-lab/neuro-san-robotics/README.md

 ## Start Cailey

-1. Physically start Caily with a short press followed by a long press on its power button.
+1. Physically start CAIL-E with a short press followed by a long press on its power button.
 2. Find Cailey's IP address and ssh into it:
     ```shell